apache/accumulo-website/_docs-unreleased/development/sampling.md

 ## Scanning sample data

-Inorder to scan sample data, use the `setSamplerConfiguration(...)`  method on `Scanner` or `BatchScanner`.
-Please consult this methods javadocs for more information.
+In order to scan sample data, use `setSamplerConfiguration(...)` method of [Scanner] or [BatchScanner].
+Please consult the javadoc of this method for more information.

-Sample data can also be scanned from within an Accumulo `SortedKeyValueIterator`.
+Sample data can also be scanned from within an Accumulo [SortedKeyValueIterator][skv-iterator].
 To see how to do this, look at the example iterator referenced in the [sampling example][example].
-Also, consult the javadoc on `org.apache.accumulo.core.iterators.IteratorEnvironment.cloneWithSamplingEnabled()`.
+Also, consult the javadoc on [IteratorEnvironment.cloneWithSamplingEnabled()][clone-sampling].

-Map reduce jobs using the `AccumuloInputFormat` can also read sample data.
-See the javadoc for the `setSamplerConfiguration()` method on `AccumuloInputFormat`.
+Map reduce jobs using the [AccumuloInputFormat] can also read sample data.
+See the javadoc for the `setSamplerConfiguration()` method of [AccumuloInputFormat].

-Scans over sample data will throw a `SampleNotPresentException` in the following cases :
+Scans over sample data will throw a [SampleNotPresentException] in the following cases :

 1. sample data is not present,
 2. sample data is present but was generated with multiple configurations